ctinnil/Eclair/README.md

 -----
 These requirements are for the computer running the core framework:
 * Support for hypervisor applications (like [Docker](https://docs.docker.com/docker-for-mac/install/))
-* recommended hardware to run on is 4GB+ RAM, 100GB+ HDD and 2+ CPUs
+* Recommended hardware to run on is 4GB+ RAM, 150GB+ HDD and 2+ CPUs
+* Some installs require that you are signed in with your AppleID

 Installation
 -----